greylore-d20/foundryvtt-pathfinder1/help/en/Actors/NPC.md

 ### NPC Sheet

-Same as PC sheet except displays CR and experience reward.
+Same as PC sheet except displays CR and experience reward on the summary tab.

 ### NPC Lite Sheet